Alice Lee Jemison: Early career

+Jemison's early goal was to become an attorney.
+She worked in the office of Robert Codd Jr., but pursued a different career because she could not afford law school.
+However, Jemison's social activism often surrounded legal issues, and her background and interest in the law helped her fight for the rights of Native people.

-In March 1930, Colthilde Marchand, wife of sculptor Henri Marchand, was murdered in Buffalo, and authorities charged two Iroquois women, one of the artist's models, Lila Jimerson and her friend Nancy Bowen with the crime.
-Jemison supported their defense when the District Attorney, Guy Moore, called it an "Indian" crime and conducted warrantless searches of Seneca and Cayuga homes.
-She worked with Chief Clinton Rickard and Seneca President Ray Jimerson to appeal to political leaders, including U.S. Vice President Charles Curtis.
-Because of their efforts, the Bureau of Indian Affairs arranged for the U.S. Attorney to help represent the defendants.
+In the early 1930s, Jemison wrote articles for the Buffalo Evening News.
+She also worked part time for Seneca President Ray Jimerson, where she continued advocating for the rights of Native people.
+In March 1930, the murder of Colthilde Marchand, wife of sculptor Henri Marchand, was an important case.
+Local authorities charged two Iroquois women with the crime, including one of Marchand's models, Lila Jimerson, as well as her friend Nancy Bowen.
+Jemison defended these women when the District Attorney, Guy Moore, called the murder an "Indian" crime and conducted warrantless searches of Seneca and Cayuga homes.
+Jemison worked with Chief Clinton Rickard and Seneca President Ray Jimerson to appeal the case to political leaders, including U.S. Vice President Charles Curtis.
+Due to their efforts, the Bureau of Indian Affairs arranged for the U.S. Attorney to help represent the defendants.

-Jemison worked part time for Seneca President Ray Jimerson in the early 1930s and also wrote for the Buffalo Evening News.
-Her articles were syndicated by the North American Newspaper Alliance.

-In 1931, she was the spokesperson for the Seneca when they rejected an offer from New York State officials to settle a longstanding claim on the part of the Cayuga and the Seneca.
-The settlement would have given the Seneca $75,000 and the Cayuga $247,000 and the right to continue to live on the Seneca reservation.
+During these years, Jemison conducted legal research, wrote newspaper articles, campaigned for the Six Nations' candidate, and lobbied against the Indian Reorganization Act.
+In 1931, Jemison was the spokesperson for the Seneca when they rejected an offer from New York State officials to settle a longstanding claim on the part of the Cayuga and the Seneca.
+The settlement would have given the Seneca $75,000 and the Cayuga $247,000, and provided for the right to continue to live on the Seneca reservation.

-In the early 1930s she conducted legal research, wrote newspaper articles, campaigned for the Six Nations' candidate, and lobbied against the Indian Reorganization Act.

-Jemison moved to Washington, DC, in 1943 and began writing for the Washington Star.
+Jemison moved to Washington, D.C. during the 1930s and began writing for the Washington Star.